-With UTS you’ll join a cohort of students studying Australia’s leading undergraduate education course.
+At UTS, you’ll join a cohort of students studying one of the Top 100 Education programs in the world (2019 Times Higher Education World University Rankings).
 Outstanding students can also apply for our honours degree.

 - Professional experience program

-Spend 80 days in the classroom from the start of your degree, thanks to our intensive and closely supported professional experience program.
+Spend more than 80 days in the classroom from the very first semester of your degree, thanks to our intensive and closely supported professional experience program.

 - International experience

 Take advantage of international professional experience placements, or learn a language and study overseas with the combined International Studies degree.

 Study in purpose-built teacher education facilities in the heart of Sydney, close to Central Station, Railway Square and Sydney’s creative industries precinct.

 Career options include primary teaching (kindergarten to year 6) and/or secondary teaching (years 7–12) in English, Mathematics, Science or Social Science or in a public or private school, locally and internationally.